-DIY Faux Grass Stepping Stones — Bring a little color to the back patio without needing any kind of lawn service with some DIY faux grass stepping stones!
+With these easy-to-follow DIY decorative stepping garden stones, bring a little color to the back patio without needing any kind of lawn service.

-It used to be that I had to mow our lawn in the summer to get more than my usual allowance to do extra things with my friends.
+When I was growing up, I used to mow our lawn in the summer to get more than my usual allowance to do extra things with my friends.

-As it turned out, we realized I was allergic to bees after two not-so-pretty run-ins with yellow-jackets.
-So that squashed my mowing the lawn days.
+As it turned out, we realized I was allergic to bees after two not-so-pretty run-ins with yellow jackets.
+Needless to say that squashed my mowing the lawn days pretty quickly.

 Fast forward ten years later, and I still don’t mow the lawn.
 Mostly because I don’t have one.
 But even if I did, I wouldn’t do it.
 That’s where faux grass comes into play…